OliverMidbrink/pdfchat.ai/README.md

 3. Add your OpenAI API key in the settings (bottom right)
 4. Start a new conversation
 5. Enjoy chatting with the AI!

+### OpenAI API Key

+This application requires users to provide their own OpenAI API key for full functionality.
+The key is stored securely in the database and used for generating responses and conversation titles.

 ## License